mgurley/icd-o-to-snomed/README.md

 ORDER BY code, tty
    ```
    *  Save the results of this SQL to lib/setup/data/icd_o_31_histologies.csv
-   *  Here is some SQL to extract ICD-O 3.1 histology synonyms from the NCI Metathesaurus
+   *  Here is some SQL to extract ICD-O 3.1 histology synonyms from the NCI Metathesaurus:

    ```
 SELECT code AS icdo3_histology_code